JollyMort/monero-research/Monero Dynamic Block Size and Dynamic Minimum Fee/Monero Dynamic Block Size and Dynamic Minimum Fee - DRAFT.md

 ### Solution

-The objective is to make smaller increments possible, while still keeping the network usage rational by preventing free block size expansion.
+The objective is to make the smallest increment possible, while still keeping the network usage rational by preventing free block size expansion.

-The idea is to scale down the penalty formula such that the neutral fee to add 1 TX over the median remains constant up to the point where it 1 TX would mean an 1.2% increase, where the original formulas would kick in again.
-At the same time, doubling the median should still cause the full penalty.
+The idea is to scale down the penalty formula such that the neutral fee to add 1 TX over the median remains constant up to the point where it 1 TX would mean a 1.2% increase, where the original formulas would kick in again.
+However, full penalty must still be incured for 100% increase.

-A convenient way to achieve this transition is multiplying the current penalty formula with an exponentiation function:
+The simplest way to achieve this transition is multiplying the current penalty formula with a line function:

-`P_new = a ^ (2 - W) * (W - 1) ^ 2 * R`.
+`P_new = (k * W + l) * (W - 1) ^ 2 * R`,

-The exponent `(2-W)` will ensure that increasing the block size to 2x the median will always result in a full block reward penalty.
+where parameters `k` and `l` must be determined to accomodate the proposition above.

+First, we will find `l`, such that:

+P_new(W := 2) = R, for any `k`.

+Solving the above gives:

+l = 1 - 2 * k.

-The parameter `a` must be still be determined.
-It will be determined as a solution to the problem defined as: "Find such `a` for which the neutral fee to increase the block size for size of 1 typical TX above median will be the same as it would be for a network state where the size of 1 typical TX would be 1.2% of the median block size and with the original penalty formula.".
+The parameter `k` must be still be determined.
+It will be determined as a solution to the problem defined as: "Find such `k` for which the neutral fee to increase the block size for size of 1 typical TX above median will be the same as it would be for a network state where the size of 1 typical TX would be 1.2% of the median block size and with the original penalty formula.".
 We will first define one more parameter:

 `W_T = 1 + T = 1 + T_0 / M`,